 - Competitor keyword bidding

 If your searcher has previously visited your website and is now searching for your competitor, you could use this as an opportunity to display your retargeted ad.
-Especially useful for BOFU (bottom of funnel) situations when potential customers are on the verge of buying.
+Especially useful for BOFU (bottom of the funnel) situations when potential customers are on the verge of buying.

 - Appeal to previous customers

-Retargeting is a well known approach to win repeat custom.
+Retargeting is a well-known approach to winning repeat customers.
 After all, the customer already knows how great your business is, so how can you entice them back?
 It might be with a discount or an exclusive offer that you can promote from your Google Ads RLSA.

 - Upsell your service

 Customer already bought your product?
 But they didn’t take the extended warranty?
 Or, maybe there is an accessory or extra that you wouldn’t normally promote via PPC?
 Say for example you’ve sold shoes to a customer, but they didn’t get the leather protection polish.

 You can choose to target those who bought using keywords that might normally have a low ROAS, but in this case should stand a higher chance of converting.
 After all, you know they have the product and they’re happy to make a purchase with you…

 In Market Audiences